linto-ai/linto-platform-nlp-keyword-extraction/README.md

 The transcription service requires docker up and running.

 ### (micro-service) Service broker and shared folder
-The STT only entry point in job mode are tasks posted on a message broker.
+The microservice only entry point in job mode are tasks posted on a message broker.
 Supported message broker are RabbitMQ, Redis, Amazon SQS.
 On addition, as to prevent large audio from transiting through the message broker, STT-Worker use a shared storage folder.

 ## Deploy linto-platform-nlp-keyword-extraction